AlwaysLearningDeeper/Salesforce-Predictive-Modelling/README.md

 ## Data processing
 ![Poder adquisitivo](assets/dist_valor_adq.png)

-This variable presents a distribution with a few clients with very different values from the mean.
-We can consider those values as outliers, as they will be a source of problems.
+This variable presents a distribution with a few clients that have very different values from the mean.
+We can consider these values as outliers, as they will be a source of problems.

 The following methods reported increases in performance:
 * Transform categorical variables into one-hot vectors